MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-logback.md

 ## Next steps

-In this document we have discussed configuring logback and how to make the Azure SDK for Java log through this.
+In this document we have discussed configuring Logback and how to make the Azure SDK for Java log through this.
 Because the Azure SDK for Java works with all SLF4J logging frameworks, consider reviewing [the SLF4J documentation for further details](http://www.slf4j.org/manual.html).
-If you use logback, there is a vast amount of [configuration guidance](http://logback.qos.ch/manual/configuration.html) on its website also.
+If you use Logback, there is a vast amount of [configuration guidance](http://logback.qos.ch/manual/configuration.html) on its website also.

 Once you have master logging, consider looking into the integrations that Azure offers into frameworks such as [Spring](https://docs.microsoft.com/azure/developer/java/spring-framework/spring-boot-starters-for-azure) and [MicroProfile](https://docs.microsoft.com/azure/developer/java/eclipse-microprofile/).